asvd/german-preposition-cases/README.md

 ========================

-f
-learn cases following german prepositions
+a small tool for learning german prepositions and cases following